gitbls/pistrong/README.md

 Now that you've attended to the external network considerations, it's time to install and configure pistrong and strongSwan.

-* **Download and run InstallPiStrong**.
-InstallPiStrong will download the remaining pistrong components from GitHub, and then install strongSwan.
+* **Download and run InstallPiStrong.** InstallPiStrong will download the remaining pistrong components from GitHub, and then install strongSwan.
 You will have the choice of installing either the strongSwan that is delivered with your apt-based distro, or building the latest version from sources from strongswan.org

 Download and run the installer on your local system: